TDST/Getting-and-Cleaning-Data/README.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

-## 2. Experimental Environment
+### 2. Experimental Environment

-The tests were run on a 64-bit Ubuntu 14.04 Linux system, with kernel version 3.13.0-32-generic.
-The R scripts were developed and run using RStudio version 0.98.977, and R version 3.0.2 (2013-09-25).
+The script was run on a 64-bit Ubuntu 14.04 Linux system, with kernel version 3.13.0-32-generic.
+The script was developed and run using RStudio version 0.98.977, and R version 3.0.2 (2013-09-25).

 ### Files